 - A good way to reduce creating excess packaging waste is to choose the larger container sizes, as these will be routinely used.
 It is advised to choose concentrated formulas, containing only 20% or less water as it is more cost-effective to dilute it at home, according to the requirement.

 Household Cleaner Shopping Tips

-- Avoid cleaners labelled with ‘Danger’ or ‘Poison’, and keep an eye out for common warnings like ‘corrosive’ or ‘may cause burns’.
+- Avoid cleaners labeled with ‘Danger’ or ‘Poison’, and keep an eye out for common warnings like ‘corrosive’ or ‘may cause burns’.

 - Avoid products that contain active ingredients like chlorine or ammonia, as they can cause respiratory irritation and skin irritation.
 These chemicals also create toxic fumes if mixed together.

 - Avoid the purchase of detergents that contain phosphates in order to protect the quality of our water and aquatic ecosystems.